platformsh/platformsh-docs/docs/src/security/waf.md

 to specify where an HTTP request ends: `Content-Length` and `Transfer-Encoding`.

-When the frontend and backend servers don’t agree on which header they should interpret as the end of a request, a request smuggling attack can occur.
+When the frontend and backend servers don’t agree on which header they should interpret as the end of a request, attackers can smuggle requests.
-An attacker sends a malicious request.
-If the malicious request is mistakenly included in a legitimate request, the attacker can bypass the app’s security methods and access sensitive information.
+If a malicious request is mistakenly included in a legitimate request, the attacker can bypass the app’s security methods and access sensitive information.

 The Platform.sh WAF detects and blocks requests that contain [both the `Content-Length` and `Transfer-Encoding` headers](#ban-on-use-of-content-length-and-transfer-encoding-together).